 Digital Signal Processing

 The NRC-developed TALON-DX digital processing board harnesses advances in reprogrammable chips and optical interconnects to provide an unmatched combination of data rates and processing power at very low power consumption.
-More than thirty Canadian companies are positioned to exploit this technology across multiple sectors, from telecommunications and industrial, to automotive, to consumer electronics, to aerospace & defence, to data processing & storage and others like medical imaging, and its global market value will reach US$18 billion by 2025.
+A recent commercial assessment of this technology by Doyletech Corporation suggests that more than thirty Canadian companies are positioned to exploit this technology across multiple sectors, from telecommunications and industrial, to automotive, to consumer electronics, to aerospace & defence, to data processing & storage and others like medical imaging, and its global market value will reach US$18 billion by 2025.

 The low-noise amplifiers designed for the SKA are the best in the world at transmitting data, allowing amplification of very weak signals without corrupting the signals they carry through a balancing act of component choice and circuit design.
-Three established applications of this technology, wireless, satellite communication and defence have worldwide hardware requirements currently worth at least US$160 billion, and should grow to US$310 billion by 2026.
+A recent commercial assessment of this technology by Doyletech Corporation suggests that three established applications of this technology, wireless, satellite communication and defence have worldwide hardware requirements currently worth at least US$160 billion, and should grow to US$310 billion by 2026.

 Canadian companies interested in contributing to SKA construction or exploiting SKA technologies should contact: